0w9/0w9/README.md

-###             🚢
+##            🚢

-####      Lennard Dorst, Germany
+###      Lennard Dorst

 Hey friends!
-I am Lennard Dorst, and a full-stack developer.
+I am Lennard Dorst, and a full-stack developer (born in 2005).
 I love to ship smaller projects, but also stick to longer term builds.
 Besides of that I enjoy connecting with other builders on [buildspace](https://buildspace.so). 🦄

 My hobby besides programming is definetly biking.
 I have done various tours, including my latest one from Kiel -> Copenhagen. 🚴🏼‍♂️